Brice Turang

-Brice Craig Turang (born November 21, 1999) is an American professional baseball shortstop for the Milwaukee Brewers of Major League Baseball (MLB).
+Brice Craig Turang (born November 21, 1999) is an American professional baseball second baseman for the Milwaukee Brewers of Major League Baseball (MLB).
+The Brewers selected Turang in the first round, with the 21st overall selection, of the 2018 MLB draft.
+He made his MLB debut in 2023 and won a Gold Glove Award and Platinum Glove Award in 2024.

 Amateur career

 Turang attended Santiago High School in Corona, California.
-As a freshman he was named the National Freshman of the Year by MaxPreps after hitting .475 with two home runs and 27 runs batted in (RBIs).
-He also won the Richard W. "Dick" Case Award, by USA Baseball.
-As a junior in 2017, he hit .465 and struck out only once in 101 at-bats.
+MaxPreps named Turang the national freshman of the year after he hit .475 with two home runs and 27 runs batted in (RBIs).
+He also won USA Baseball's Richard W. "Dick" Case Award for his play on the national under-15 team.
+As a junior in 2017, he hit .465 and struck out only once in 101 at bats.
 In 2018, as a senior, he batted .352 with five home runs and 21 RBIs.
-Turang committed to Louisiana State University (LSU) to play college baseball.
+Turang committed to play college baseball at Louisiana State University.

 Professional career

-Turang was selected 21st overall by the Milwaukee Brewers in the 2018 Major League Baseball draft.
+The Milwaukee Brewers selected Turang in the first round, with the 21st overall selection, of the 2018 Major League Baseball draft.
 He signed for a $3.4 million signing bonus and was assigned to the Arizona League Brewers before being promoted to the Helena Brewers in August.
 In 42 games between the two clubs, Turang batted .283 with one home run, 18 RBIs, and 14 stolen bases.

-Turnag began 2019 with the Wisconsin Timber Rattlers, earning Midwest League All-Star honors.
+Turang began 2019 with the Wisconsin Timber Rattlers, earning Midwest League All-Star honors.
 After slashing .287/.384/.376 with two home runs, 31 RBIs, and 21 stolen bases over 82 games with Wisconsin, he was promoted to the Carolina Mudcats in July.
 Over 47 games with Carolina, he batted .200 with one home run, six RBIs, and nine stolen bases.

-Turang did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the COVID-19 pandemic.
-To begin 2021, he was assigned to the Biloxi Shuckers and was promoted to the Nashville Sounds in early August.
-Over 117 games between the two clubs, Turang slashed .258/.347/.362 with six home runs, 53 RBIs, and twenty stolen bases.
+With the 2020 minor league season cancelled due to the COVID-19 pandemic, Turang trained at the Brewers' alternate site in Appleton, Wisconsin.
+He started 2021 with the Biloxi Shuckers and was promoted to the Nashville Sounds in early August.
+Over 117 games between the two clubs, Turang slashed .258/.347/.362 with six home runs, 53 RBIs, and 20 stolen bases.
+In 2022, Turang played for the Triple-A Nashville, where he slashed .286/.360/.412 with 13 home runs, 78 RBIs and 34 stolen bases.
+On November 15, 2022, the Brewers added Turang to their 40-man roster to protect him from the Rule 5 draft.